balder-dev/balder/doc/source/basics/features.rst

 Autonomous-Features are a special type of :class:`Feature` classes.
 These features has no own methods or properties, they are only used to say:

-*This device has the feature ``IsRedFeature``*
+*This device has the feature* ``IsRedFeature``

-So we want to filter them, because we only want a match with a device that has the same feature, but we can't or don't want to influence or interact with this device over the autonomous :class:`.Feature`.
+So we want to filter them, because we only want a match with a device that has the same feature, but we can't or don't want to influence or interact with this device over the autonomous :class:`Feature`.

 The definition for such a autonomous feature, is really easy: